 - 1. Make sure headlamp switch is in OFF position. - 2.
-Lift the hood and remove the plastic sight shield covering the back of the headlamps by lifting up on the rear corners to release the velcro attachments.
-Lift the shield and pull towards the windshield.

-- 3. At the back of the headlamp, pull back and up slightly on the two right angle brackets to release the headlamp assembly from the vehicle. - 4.
-Carefully pull the headlamp assembly away from the vehicle to expose the back of the bulb and wiring connector. - 5.
-Disconnect the electrical connector from the bulb by pulling the connector rearward.
+Lift the hood and remove the protective cover from the top of the headlamps by lifting up on the rear corners and release the velcro attachments.
+Lift the cover and pull towards the windshield. - 3.
+At the back of the headlamp, pull back slightly and up on the two retainer pins to release the headlamp assembly from the vehicle and pull headlamp forward.